The Official Website of the Damavand Mountain Guides

 Transport

-On Day 2 book your transportation in advance at Polour Resort, to take you from C2 to C1 on Day 6 and back to Tehran.
+On Day 2, be sure to book your transportation in advance at Polour Resort.
+This transportation will take you from Camp 2 to Camp 1 on Day 6 and then back to Tehran.

 Day 7: Reserved Day

-- Delay in portage, carrying luggages by porter and mule
+- Facing delays in baggage portage by porter and mule.

 Damavand West Route